 If you saw my previous post, you notice that I do not claim to be any type of theologian or profess to have a great intellect.
 In case you did not see it, you can find it here.
-I really want to make this clear that I am in no way trying to boast for anything written from me on this blog.
+I really want to make this clear that I am in no way trying to boast of anything written from me on this blog.

 However, in the time that I have been in college (and some of high school) and in full-time ministry, I have noticed that there are a number of different people who have deemed Arminian Theology unbiblical.
 I have heard some say it should even be considered “pagan.”
 I cannot understand this premise to which people come to understand Arminian theology as an unbiblical, pagan theology.